A historic program for our historic theatres.

 Owners of historic theaters will allow the Idaho Heritage Trust to install a Project Sign for the duration of the project.

-Public Relations Obligations
+Public Notice Obligations

 Community engagement is one of the best ways to ensure your project’s long-term success.
 Our requirements are designed to help you capitalize on your newfound status as grantees and are as follows: